 4. Create a zero-tolerance culture for acts of inequality

 We will only stamp out inequality if we operate a system of zero tolerance of lack of equality in our behaviours and cultures.
-In order to create a system of zero-tolerance which is fair to everyone isn’t always easy.
-Here are some basic principles.
+Creating a system of zero-tolerance which is fair to everyone isn’t always easy.

 - Setting clear boundaries is vital.
 The consequences of stepping over the boundaries must be clear to all.